 Go Client Documentation

-The Go client is the reference implementation for interacting with VIIPER servers.
-It's included in the repository under /apiclient and /device.
+The Go client is the reference implementation for interacting with the VIIPER TCP API.

 The Go client features: